Aashishsharma/Learnings/React/hooks/hooks.md

 ```

 ------------------------------------------------------------------------------

 ## Using the Effect Hook
 The Effect Hook lets you perform side effects in function components.
 Data fetching, setting up a subscription, and manually changing the DOM in React components are all examples of side effects.
 You can think of useEffect Hook as componentDidMount, componentDidUpdate, and componentWillUnmount combined.
-Func inside useeffect will run even if dom is manipulated, if second arg in useeffect func is not passed

 ```javascript
 import React, { useState, useEffect } from 'react';